Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Abstract

 \section{Abstract}

-We propose novel HARQ prediction schemes for Cloud RANs (C-RANs) that use feedback over a rate-limited feedback channel (4 and 8 bits) from the Remote Radio Heads (RRHs) to predict at the User Equipment (UE) the decoding outcome at the BaseBand Unit (BBU) ahead of actual decoding.
-In particular, we propose a novel dual-input denoising autoencoder that is trained in a joint end-to-end fashion over the whole C-RAN setup.
-In realistic link-level simulations at 100 GHz in the sub-THz band, we show that a combination of the novel dual-input denoising autoencoder and state-of-the-art SNR-based HARQ feedback prediction achieves the overall best performance in all scenarios compared to other proposed and state-of-the-art single prediction schemes.
-At very low target error rates down to $1.6 \cdot 10^{-5}$, this combined approach reduces the number of required transmission rounds by up to 50\% compared to always transmitting all redundancy.
+In this work, we propose novel HARQ prediction schemes for Cloud RANs (C-RANs) that use feedback over a rate-limited feedback channel (2 - 6 bits) from the Remote Radio Heads (RRHs) to predict at the User Equipment (UE) the decoding outcome at the BaseBand Unit (BBU) ahead of actual decoding.
+In particular, we propose a Dual Autoencoding 2-Stage Gaussian Mixture Model (DA2SGMM) that is trained in an end-to-end fashion over the whole C-RAN setup.
+Using realistic link-level simulations in the sub-THz band at 100 GHz, we show that the novel DA2SGMM HARQ prediction scheme clearly outperforms all other adapted and state-of-the-art schemes.
+The DA2SGMM shows a superior performance in terms of blockage detection as well as HARQ prediction in the no-blockage and single-blockage cases.
+In particular, the DA2SGMM with 4~bit feedback achieves a more than 200~\% higher throughput in average compared to its best alternative.
+Compared to regular HARQ, the DA2SGMM reduces the maximum transmission latency by more than 72.4~\%, while maintaining more than 75~\% of the throughput in the no-blockage scenario.
+In the single-blockage scenario, DA2SGMM significantly increases the throughput for most of the evaluated Signal-to-Noise-Ratios (SNRs) compared to regular HARQ.